joelberkeley/spidr/tutorials/HowSpidrWorks.md

     | Mul Expr Expr
     | If Expr Function Function
 ```
-Here, we've introduced a `Function` type that captures the function parameter types, the nodes labelled in this local scope, and the function result.
-What does this look like at usage site?
-Say we want to create the expression z &times; z where z = 5 if a predicate is true, and 1 + 2 if it's false.
-Also, say our predicate is false.
-Accompanied by an empty set `[]` of locals, this might look like
+Let's now see how we'd use it.
+Say we want to evaluate z &times; z where z = 5 if a predicate is true, and 1 + 2 if it's false.
+If indeed our predicate is false, this is
 ```idris
 If (LitB False)
    (F [] [Lit 5] (Mul (Var 0) (Var 0)))
    (F [] []      (Add (Lit 1) (Lit 2)))
 ```
+accompanied by an empty set `[]` of locals.

 > *__DETAIL__* spidr's interpreter stores nodes across all program scopes in a single array.
 The interpreter needs to quickly recall these nodes by label when it lowers the graph, so we choose indices in this global array as our labels.
 In contrast, the high-level Idris graph defines scopes separately, using local namespaces as outlined above.
 Because of this, labels in all but one local namespace do not start at zero, and cannot therefore be list indices.
 Instead, we use a `List (Nat, Expr)` where the `Nat` is the label.
 The lists remain both individually, and collectively, topologically sorted.